 Intego’s privacy left us feeling impressed overall.
 It’s not uncommon for even the biggest antivirus providers to have had a data breach in years gone by.
-However, Intego has been running for over two decades, and we’ve not caught wind of any security breaches.
+However, Intego has been running for over two decades and we’ve not caught wind of any security breaches.
 What’s more:

 Privacy Protection (VPN)

 Intego Antivirus offers a VPN, aptly named Privacy Protection.
-Like any VPN, connecting to the internet with Privacy Protection affords you a greater degree of privacy and anonymity online.
+Like with any VPN, connecting to the internet with Privacy Protection gives you a greater degree of privacy and anonymity online.
 The bad news?
 Privacy Protection isn’t included in any of Intego’s packages, so you’ll have to subscribe to the service separately.

 However, there’s also some good news.
-Privacy Protection isn’t some low-quality VPN that’s been tacked on as an added extra.
+Privacy Protection isn’t some low-quality VPN that’s been tacked on as an extra.
 The service is heavily influenced by and uses the same VPN servers as Private Internet Access (PIA), which is one of the best VPNs on the market.

-While you’re able to opt-out of data collection for marketing purposes, you should bear in mind that your IP address and activity on Intego’s website will also be logged.
+While you’re able to opt out of data collection for marketing purposes, you should bear in mind that your IP address and activity on Intego’s website will also be logged.
 You can, at least, hide your IP address with a VPN.

 Usability: How User-Friendly Is Intego Antivirus?